ESPN on ABC: Taglines

 For ABC's primetime college football games in 2018, every broadcast had the tagline, "This is ESPN on ABC, brought to you in part by Samsung QLED TV, the official TV of ESPN College Football".
 This tagline became permanent for every college football game aired on ABC in 2019, except for a few games.
-Beginning with the 2021 college football season, ESPN reverted back to the above tagline full-time.
+Beginning with the 2021 college football season, ESPN reverted to the above tagline full-time.

 On days where ABC airs events on holidays, e.g. Christmas and New Year's Day, each broadcast had the tagline "The following is a special holiday presentation of ESPN on ABC."
 This is primarily used before the pregame show during ABC's NBA Christmas Day tripleheader (2 ABC exclusive games, the last one is also simulcast on ESPN, but all 5 games are now televised on ABC and simulcast on ESPN since 2022), and for ABC's coverage of the Citrus Bowl on New Year's Day.

 Prior to the 2022 LLWS Championship Game and the 2022 college football season, a new opening sequence was introduced, which begins as a black screen, then zooms out from the ESPN logo, and a red line flashes through the logo, and unveiling the ESPN on ABC logo in white, with red lining.
-A new tagline, "This is ESPN on ABC", as well as a new score is also introduced, with the latter keeping the ending part of the score from 2006-early 2022.
+A new tagline, "This is ESPN on ABC", as well as a new score is also introduced, with the latter keeping the ending part of the Bob Christianson's score from 2006-early 2022.
 Two versions of this tagline were recorded, one with a male voice that's mostly shown for broadcasts in primetime, another with a female voice, usually shown in the afternoon and predominantly for women's sports events like the WNBA and the NCAA Women's Basketball Tournament.
+Furthermore, prior to the 2025 NBA playoffs, a special NBA on ESPN variant was debuted, which shows gold lines unraveled to reveal the NBA on ESPN logo in gold, with the ABC logo, also in gold, shown on the left and the Larry O'Brien Championship Trophy being constructed on the right with circles surrounding it.
+Furthermore, the 2022 NBA on ESPN theme, composed by Made Music Studios' Eric Hall, plays, alongside the male voice.

-In addition, the ESPN on ABC logo is now shown as a persistent screen bug mostly on the top right corner (for some events it’s on the lower right corner when ESPN BottomLine is not used, and on the top left corner if other logos/information is shown on the top right corner) throughout ESPN events airing on ABC.
+In addition, the ESPN on ABC logo is now shown as a persistent screen bug mostly on the top right corner.
+For some events, the logo is on the lower right corner when ESPN BottomLine is not used, and on the top left corner if other logos/information is shown on the top right corner, throughout ESPN events airing on ABC.
 In the case of championship games, the ESPN on ABC screen bug is shown in gold.